 TOGAF vs. SABSA - Put them together

 The idea of TOGAF vs. SABSA is absurd.
-The two frameworks work together smoothly.
+The two architecture frameworks work together smoothly.
 They work together by design.
 Your security architecture is part of your enterprise architecture.
 SABSA addresses developing part of the enterprise architecture.

 Let's start with TOGAF.
 TOGAF is larger than SABSA because it covers all architecture domains.
-TOGAF is an end-to-end framework that provides essential scaffolding and is short on detailed how-to instruction.
+TOGAF is an end-to-end enterprise architecture framework that provides essential scaffolding and is short on detailed how-to instruction.
 Possible enterprise architecture use cases prevent TOGAF from detailed how-to.

 Instead of SABSA vs. TOGAF, think of TOGAF plus SABSA.
 Think enterprise architecture with world-class risk and security.